The author is a guitarist and bassist with over 35 years of experience as a musician.

 Yngwie Malmsteen is one of the most controversial guitarists of the past thirty years.
 His style, skill, and attitude have been the cause of more than a few arguments, some of which no doubt resulted in punches thrown.

 Depending on who you ask, Yngwie is either the greatest guitar genius in the history of rock music or an egotistical showoff.
 Or maybe both.
 No matter your personal opinion, if you love guitar, you have to admit the guy has serious skills.

 As for me, I think he's flat-out brilliant, and possibly the greatest technical guitarist of our time.
 If he says and does some odd things now and then it shouldn't be surprising.
 Yngwie lives in the rarefied air, a place few mortals ever reach.

 Released in 1984, Rising Force was Yngwie's first solo studio album and widely regarded among metal and shred fans as one of the most influential albums.
 Picking up where Blackmore left off, Yngwie's mix of heavy metal and classical music melded into a style and sound we tend to take for granted today but was pretty earth-shattering at the time.
 His speed, skill, and sweep-arpeggio techniques are now legendary, and Rising Force is where it all started.

 7. Surfing with the Alien - Joe Satriani

-Along with Vai and Yngwie, Joe Satriani makes up with unofficial triumvirate of shred masters who started their reign in the ‘80s and continue to impress and innovate to this day.
+Along with Vai and Yngwie, Joe Satriani makes up an unofficial triumvirate of shred masters who started their reign in the ‘80s and continue to impress and innovate to this day.
 While Vai and Malmsteen are beloved by guitar geeks everywhere, at times in his career Satriani has experienced a bit more mainstream appreciation for his solo work.

 In fact, the tune Summer Song from his 1992 album The Extremist received serious mainstream radio airplay at the time, something almost unheard of for a solo instrumental musician.